 Don't expect much corner improvement from stopping down (and there is not much room for stopping down at the long end prior to bumping into the softening effects of diffraction).

 Taking the testing outdoors, we next look at a series of center-of-the-frame 100% resolution crop examples.
-These images were captured using a Canon EOS R with RAW files processed in Canon's Digital Photo Professional using the Standard Picture Style and sharpness set to "2" on a 0-10 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+These images were captured using a Canon EOS R with RAW files processed in Canon's Digital Photo Professional using the Standard Picture Style and sharpness set to "2" on a 0-10 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 Be sure to find details in the plane of sharp focus for basing your assessment.